The Vervaat transform of Brownian bridges and Brownian motion: The Vervaat transform of Brownian motion

 \section{The Vervaat transform of Brownian motion}

-In this section, we are devoted to studying the Vervaat transform of Brownian motion.
-We first prove that the process is not Markov with respect to its induced filtration.
-Next, $(V(B)_t; 0 \leq t \leq 1)$ is shown to be a semimartingale with explicit formula.
-The computation is essentially based on the results in Section $3.3$.
-Finally, we provide the mean and the variance of this process.
+In this section, we study the Vervaat transform of Brownian motion.
+We first prove that the process is not a Markov process.
+Next, $V(B)$ is shown to be semi-martingale, and its canonical decomposition is given.
+The computation is essentially based on the results of Subsection \ref{s33}.
+Finally, we compute the mean and the variance of this process.